Thursday, August 28, 2025

 A generation that will repeat history because they weren't taught to learn from it.

-But it is also a generation that craves authenticity and despises empty clichés.
+this is also a generation that craves authenticity and despises hollow clichés.

 Monday, September 25, 2023